APogue/APogue.github.io/_includes/sections/protest-events.md

 "I might skip my classes today and go home because of the clear signs of antisemitism that I see that are not being reprimanded on campus."[^73]

 It was mentioned previously that CAC is a USAC funded student organization, and its commissioner, Alicia Verdugo is an elected student government official.
 [Figure 9](##fig:tent-endorsement-2) is a photo taken by a Daily Bruin reporter showing the a CAC tent was present in the encampment.
-"In addition to the candidates and officers at the encampment, tents with the logos of Verdugo’s office and the Campus Events Commission were present...It is unclear if funds from USAC offices are being used to fund resources at the demonstration, but the text "PAID FOR BY USAC" is visible on the Cultural Affairs Commission tent."
+"In addition to the candidates and officers at the encampment, tents with the logos of Verdugo’s office and the Campus Events Commission (CEC) were present...It is unclear if funds from USAC offices are being used to fund resources at the demonstration, but the text "PAID FOR BY USAC" is visible on the Cultural Affairs Commission tent."

 "Eli Tsives, a candidate for general representative, was part of the counter-protest against the encampment.
 Tsives, who alleged the encampment was promoting hate speech, criticized Verdugo's use of her platform to promote messages he